SPDUK/youtube-subscription-dl/README.md

 Any times after that it will only download videos that have been uploaded since the last time it ran.

 You can set it up as a cron job to be ran whenever you feel like it, and it will automatically keep track of the history and not repeat downloads.

+---

+## Other info

+- If your internet disconnects of your change IP during a download, it will reconnect every 10 seconds and try again until it works.
+If your internet is disconnected while making API calls it will error and stop working.

+- If the channel has a livestream or premiere it will skip them, the video that is uploaded after will be downloaded as expected.

+- The config by default will download the best quality, [but you can limit to your liking it with options like these](https://askubuntu.com/questions/486297/how-to-select-video-quality-from-youtube-dl)

+- If a file is partially downloaded it will continue where it left off.

+- If the video was not found,or had some youtube error, the script will retry the download 5 times (once when you first run it, then again before the script ends, each time the script runs after that it will try again, until a total of 5)

+- If you delete a video it won't re-download it, even if you delete the history.json file (which will re-download the last 24 hours as you won't have a history of the last download time)

+- If you delete both the history.json file and the archive.txt file it will download videos from the past 24hours, but not override files still.

+- Everything runs on your machine, nothing is shared with anyone but google, you spin up the server using your API keys and authorize your own account to yourself.